TulipaEnergy/TulipaClustering.jl/docs/src/contributing.md

 >
 > Feel free to ping us after a few days if there are no responses.

-If your solution involves code (or something that requires running the package locally), check the [developer documentation](developer.md).
+If your solution involves code (or something that requires running the package locally), check the [developer documentation](https://github.com/TulipaEnergy/TulipaEnergyModel.jl/blob/main/README.dev.md) of [TulipaEnergyModel.jl](https://github.com/TulipaEnergy/TulipaEnergyModel.jl).
 Otherwise, you can use the GitHub interface directly to create your pull request.